 No property taxes are currently chargeable to real estate owners, although real estate lessors must pay 10% income tax on their lease income.
 Lease income cannot be combined with other income for tax purposes, and the tax on lease income must be paid separately.
 The lessee must pay commercial tax of 5% on the lease fee.

 The government is drafting property tax regulations and planning to tax property ownership in the future.
 It is unclear whether the government will tax only owners of multiple immovable properties or all types of owners.
 Owners cannot share or pass any of their tax burden to someone else.

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?

-Foreign companies and foreign individuals are only entitled to own condominiums under Myanmar law.
+Foreign companies and foreign individuals are only entitled to own condominiums under the Condominium Law and Rules.
 At present, there is no clear guidance by tax authorities on how to assess taxes for condominiums owned by foreign entities.
 Foreign nationals who want to buy condominiums must bring foreign currency into Myanmar officially by way of bank transfer from their respective country for the purchase, in order to comply with money laundering laws.
-The buyer must pay stamp duty fees of about 5% of the total property purchase amount when registering a condominium ownership agreement.
+The buyer must pay stamp duty fees of about 4% of the total property purchase amount when registering a condominium ownership agreement.